Relaxation and Thermalization of Isolated Many-Body Quantum Systems: Thermalization

-when the system is finite, and both averages coincide in the thermodynamic limit.
-Above ${\cal{N}}_{E_{\text{ini}},\delta E}$ stands for the number of energy eigenstates in the window $\delta E$.
+where ${\cal{N}}_{E_{\text{ini}},\delta E}$ stands for the number of energy eigenstates in the window $\delta E$.
+The equality between the two averages can only hold in the thermodynamic limit.
+When dealing with finite systems, which is the case experimentally, they can only be similar.
+The essential question is then when the two averages are close and whether they further approach each other as $L$ increases.

-Two situations have been discussed as the causes of the proximity of the two averages:
+The proximity of the two averages have been associated with two scenarios:

-(1) The eigenstate expectation value of the observables, $\langle \psi_{\alpha} |\widehat{O} | \psi_{\alpha } \rangle$, is a smooth function of energy.
-This means that the result from a single eigenstate inside the microcanonical window agrees with the microcanonical average.
-This approach became known as eigenstate thermalization hypothesis (ETH) \cite{Deutsch1991,Srednicki1994,Rigol2008,rigol09STATa,rigol09STATb,Yukalov2011}.
+(1) The eigenstate expectation value of the observables, $O_{\alpha \alpha}$, is a smooth function of energy.
+This means that the result from a single eigenstate inside the microcanonical window agrees with the microcanonical average, which is basically a statement of the validity of statistical mechanics.
+This approach became known as eigenstate thermalization hypothesis (ETH) \cite{Deutsch1991,Srednicki1994,Rigol2008}.